AnnaCheba/shares-manager/README.md

 ### For implementing this App I used:

 - ReactJS
+- react-bootstrap for fast styling)
-- Yahoo’s finance API (to load Stock data)
+- axios for asynchronous load  Yahoo’s finance API (to load Stock data)
 - localStorage (to save input data after refresh page)